felix-laumann/SDG-networks/README.md

 # SDG dataset

 This is a collecition of notebooks working with the data set available on [UN Statistics Division](https://unstats.un.org/sdgs/indicators/database/).

+If you had asked yourself whether working with data provided by the [World Bank](http://datatopics.worldbank.org/sdgs/) would be better, please be aware that indicators are not always the same.
+This [table](https://www.dropbox.com/s/xbqldi07709wsvk/indicator_table.ods?dl=0) compares both sets of indicators.

+## Notebooks

 - [country_diaggregation](https://github.com/felix-laumann/SDG-dataset/blob/master/country_diaggregation.ipynb) splits data in separate `csv` files per country, and all other groupings.
 For all other information, including where to download the original data set, see the notebook.